 View Yakima River Images

-Time to get out and explore.
+River will get low soon if flows don't bump so your best chance at a bigger fish is now as they tend to migrate out with warmer lower flows.
 This last high water event changed a lot of the river, this is a good thing.
 Start with a streamer, double stone rig or a worm dropper in addition.
-Mouse patterns should not be over looked and don't be afraid to experiment.
+Mouse patterns or a skated caddis/cranefly should not be over looked and don't be afraid to experiment.
 Streamers and bigger meals early, then switch to smaller terrestrials (ants, beetles, bees, etc) later in July, general nymphs work well here P.T, Hares ear, #6-14 etc. Most westside rainbows and cutts feed heavily on smolt, sculpin, crayfish, and small baitfish so if your not having luck with nymphs and dries go to the meatbox lad!

 Poaching is a problem on the Cedar and if you encounter it call WDFW poaching hotline 1-877-933-9847.